Just the FAQs

 Will the clubhouse, golf facilities, or pool remain accessible during construction?

 Many facilities would remain open.
-During ballroom construction, the golf course, wellness center, racquets, and pool would remain open.
-Also, the member areas of the clubhouse would be open (locker rooms, pro shop, a la carte dining, Pedro’s).
-During North End construction, the golf course, wellness center, pool, and ballroom would be open - the latter for a la carte dining and member events.
+During ballroom construction, the golf course, practice facilities, The Lookout, wellness center, racquets, and pool would remain open.
+Also, the member areas of the clubhouse would be open (locker rooms, pro shop, à la carte dining, Pedro’s).
+During North End construction, the golf course, practice facilities, The Lookout, wellness center, pool, and ballroom would be open—the latter for à la carte dining and member events.

 What updates are being made to the men’s and ladies’ locker rooms?